usexfg/COLD-DAO/README.md

 # COLD | Fuego's DeFi Banking Suite & Asset DAO

- The purpose of **COLD** [Banking Suite] is to create the web3 infrastructure for community members to integrate custom financial instruments / defi tokens to serve as interest/reward options on term-locked $XFG deposit yield.

- Making $XFG a yield-bearing asset with a *multitude* of **off-chain** community-based tokens to function as interest- while simultaneously preserving Fuego's hard money principals & fixed supply of 8M8.
+ The purpose of **COLD** Banking Suite is to create the web3 infrastructure for community members to integrate a multitude of custom financial instruments (DeFi tokens, NFTs, etc) to serve as interest on term-locked $XFG deposit yield; effectively making $XFG an yield-bearing asset whilst simultaneously preserving Fuego's hard money principals & fixed supply of 8M8.

- All steps for **c**ertificate **o**f **l**edger **d**eposits relating to $XFG are completed using the [Fuego Desktop Wallet](https://github.com/usexfg/fuego-wallet), while all $COLD interest (and all other tokens created &/or approved by DAO) redemption steps are to be completed using your web3 wallet of choice.
+ All steps for **c**ertificates **o**f **l**edger **d**eposit relating to $XFG are completed using the [Fuego Wallet](https://github.com/usexfg/fuego-wallet), while all $COLD interest (and all other tokens created &/or approved by DAO) redemption steps are completed using your web3 wallet of choice.

-Below is a list of available options for interest thru **COLD** [Banking Suite].
+Below is a list of available options for interest thru **COLD** *Banking Suite*.

 -----------------------------------------------------------
 (Coming Soon)